unstubbable/mfng/packages/webpack-rsc/README.md

 components), and removing all other parts of the client module.
 It also populates the given `clientReferencesMap`.

+In addtion, the loader handles server references for React server actions by adding meta data to all exported functions of a `use server` module.

 ### `createWebpackRscSsrLoader`

 A function to create the RSC SSR loader `use` item for the server entry webpack